 of the people in its Southern Middle Tennessee eleven-county service area, which includes

 Bedford, Cannon, Coffee, DeKalb, Franklin, Lincoln, Moore, Rutherford, Van Buren,

-Warren and White Counties.
-The College is committed to achieving a diverse student
+Warren, and White Counties.
+The College is committed to cultivating a diverse student

 body, faculty, and staff.
-The College recognizes the significance of this diversity
+The College supports diversity, equity, and inclusion by

 process and educational opportunities from developmental to advanced programs.

 Motlow State is a multi-location community college providing: